anubhutivyas/RL/docs/learning-resources/use-cases/code-generation.md

         self.send_metrics(self.metrics)
 ```

-This use case provides a comprehensive framework for building production-ready code generation systems with NeMo RL, covering everything from data preparation to deployment and monitoring.
+This use case provides a comprehensive framework for building training-optimized code generation systems with NeMo RL, covering everything from data preparation to training optimization and monitoring.